 Applicants must hold a bachelor’s degree from an accredited university with a GPA of 3.0 or better for admission into graduate programs offered by the school’s educational leadership and policy studies department.

-UH is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Houston is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 10. Dallas Baptist University